 Sign #3: Your Employees Are Out Sick A Lot

 We all know that stress makes people sick.
-In addition to lowering your immunity and causing common colds, there are the inevitable body aches and sore muscles that come along with too many hours on the clock.
+In addition to lowering your immunity, there are the inevitable body aches and sore muscles that come along with too many hours on the clock.

 - Loss of appetite

 Though employers can’t expect to turn a worker’s health around on their own, making wellness a priority at work can significantly impact workforce health for the better.